jacobm001/grav-plugin-esperanto-helper/README.md

 # Esperanto Helper Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**

 The **Esperanto Helper** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 Some simple tools to make writing in Esperanto easier.

 ## Installation